CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

   **Note**: This is only an issue with migration.
 Fresh installs do not have this issue.

+**Issue 2**

-- **Problem**: Not all secrets work from a synced source.
+Problem: Not all secrets work from a synced source.

-  **Solution**: Unfortunately, not all secrets will work from AKV.
+Solution: Unfortunately, not all secrets will work from AKV.
 An example of this is the `acr-registry-credentials` secret.
 For a secret to be synchronized, it must first be mounted to a pod.
 However, you cannot pull the image for the pod if the secret does not exist.
 There are ways around this such as having a generic pod that is deployed pre-helm install, but this is not a scenario we support.